 The most common additional deductibles include:

-- Crime deductible: Applies to claims resulting from vandalism, theft, burglary and mysterious disappearance.
+Applies to claims resulting from vandalism, mysterious disappearance, burglary and theft.
 This deductible often applies to rental and vacation properties, which are more vulnerable to crime because of the periods when you aren’t around to protect them.
 It may also apply if you share your home with unrelated persons or participate in home sharing programs, because both circumstances increase the likelihood of crime damage.
 This deductible usually ranges from $2,500 to $10,000.